Getty Images

 She said last week that economic sentiment is at its highest level since April 2023, while surveys of companies show solid expansion.

-Low unemployment and rising wages are keeping private consumption strong.
-Governments are starting to spend more: Germany has begun using its special infrastructure and climate fund, while defence budgets are increasing across Europe.
+What keeps private consumption strong is the relatively low unemployment and rising wages.
+Governments are also starting to spend more: Germany has begun using its special infrastructure and climate fund, and defence budgets are increasing across Europe.

-“Private investment is also supported by favourable financing conditions and a pick-up in AI-related activity,” she said.
+“Private investment is also supported by favourable financing conditions [ easier ECB policies] and a pick-up in AI-related activity,” she said.

 Koen De Leus, chief economist at Belgian Bank BNP Paribas Fortis, told Brussels Signal today: Borrowing has become “easier for companies and households, and more loans are being taken.”

-The Kiel Institute for the World Economy, a Berlin-based research centre, reported yesterday that Germany’s economy remains fragile — “momentum is still weak” even though business sentiment has improved and extra government spending is expected to support growth next year.
+The Kiel Institute for the World Economy, a Berlin-based research centre, reported yesterday that Germany’s economy remains fragile — “momentum is still weak” even though business sentiment has improved.

-Private consumption should pick up gradually, and public investment, especially in infrastructure and civil-engineering projects, may help drag the economy out of stagnation.
+Their conclusions is similar though: private consumption should pick up gradually, and public investment, especially in infrastructure and civil-engineering projects, should help drag the economy out of stagnation.

 The Kiel report cautions, though, that exports are likely to remain flat in 2025 and firms are still cautious about new investments.

-The ifo Institute, another German economic research institute, highlighted similar concerns.
+The ifo Institute, another German economic research institute, highlighted the same concerns.
 In its December 8 report, it said GDP is still near 2019 levels and private investment remains subdued.

 An ifo survey analysis published today, though, confirmed that many manufacturing firms, particularly in automotive and chemicals, are scaling back investment plans and the overall 2026 investment outlook is negative.

-Public spending on infrastructure and defence may provide a temporary boost but the recovery depends on whether private companies begin investing again, it said.
+The boost provided by public spending on infrastructure and defence might only be temporary, but as the Kiel institute also concluded, the recovery depends on whether private companies begin investing again.

 The global trade picture also supports Schnabel’s observation that weak exports have been partly offset by domestic activity.